MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-quickstart.md

 ## Scaling up: building your own custom assessments and automating testing

 When you're comfortable managing assessments in Compliance Manger, you can use the template creation processes to build your own custom assessments.
 This is helpful for performing compliance activities on non-Microsoft 365 products.
-Work more in-depth with templates by modifying them to add or remove controls and improvement actions.
+You can modify an existing template by adding or removing controls and improvement actions.
 You can also set up automated testing of all or a subset of improvement actions.
 Check out the links below to dive into more advanced functions in Compliance Manager:

 - [Create your own custom assessment](compliance-manager-assessments.md#create-your-own-custom-assessment)
 - [Modify a template to add or remove improvement actions and controls](compliance-manager-templates.md#modify-a-template)